Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

-The project enables users to search for players needed for their teams based on different evaluations of input attributes and produce similar player recommendations based on their entries.
+The project enables users to search for players needed for their teams based on different evaluations of input attributes

+The project produces similar player recommendations based on user entries.

 ### Success criteria